adkin10/Token-ERC-20/README.md

-# AdamToken (AT) – Minimalna implementacja tokena ERC-20 w Solidity
+# AdamToken (AT) – Basic ERC-20 Token Implementation in Solidity

-**AdamToken** to własny, edukacyjny token zgodny ze standardem ERC-20, stworzony w języku **Solidity** na platformę **Ethereum**.
+**AdamToken** is a custom, educational token compliant with the ERC-20 standard, developed in **Solidity** for the **Ethereum** platform.

-## 📋 Opis
+## 📋 Description

-Projekt przedstawia kompletną implementację tokena ERC-20, umożliwia podstawowe operacje takie jak: emisja, transfery, autoryzacja oraz obsługę zdarzeń blockchain.
-Kod spełnia wymagania standardu ERC-20 i może być wdrożony na testowej lub głównej sieci Ethereum.
+This project presents a complete implementation of the ERC-20 token standard, enabling basic operations such as token issuance, transfers, authorization, and blockchain event handling.
+The code meets all ERC-20 requirements and can be deployed on either a test or the main Ethereum network.